andreyStrachuk/HashTable/README.md

 ![](images/optmization_results/avx_strncmp_2.png "").

-Fine...we got 34% boost.
+Fine...we got 34% boost at time.

 Hmm, it's time to look at callgrind again:

 ![](images/optmization_results/avx_cmp.png "").

-Function FindLastLetter calls isalpha, so I decided to optimize it.
+Next function to be optimized is isalpha.
 I'll code this function on Assembly.
 Here it is:
 ```x86asm
 isalphA: